 Tweeting about the project, Israel's defense minister Naftali Bennett described it as a "national AI monitoring system", including an image that matched the platform demonstration shown to Sky News.
 "Every citizen at any moment will have a score from 1 - 10 measuring the likelihood they could transmit the coronavirus," Mr. Bennett explained.
 "A score of 3 says they probably aren't contagious; a score of 9.5 means they are probably contagious, and then we will ask you to be tested with a PCR throat swab."
 It is not clear how granular the location data being used in Israel would be were it deployed - this would be a decision for the authorities using the platform.
 However, the demonstration suggested that if the government used GPS data from smartphone devices then could identify individuals who had met with each other, potentially transmitting the virus.
 For other people whose location could only be estimated through cell-tower triangulation, there was a risk of introducing false positives if individual-level messaging was attempted.
 But regardless of the level of granularity, the demonstration focused on showing its capability of showing aggregate analysis of population-volume movements.
 This geoanalysis feature showed heat-maps which included two categories - the movements of known COVID-19 patients and those of people who had been potentially exposed to the virus after coming into contact with them.
 NSO Group hopes that by using this tool on a nation-scale view, its software could reveal regions where there was a lower number of people who had potentially been exposed to the virus.
 This could be used to inform predictions and allocate resources.
 For instance, the demonstration showed relatively low numbers in the southern Israeli city of Beersheba, suggesting the large hospital there would be able to free up ventilators for Tel Aviv where a large number of cases were putting medical systems under strain.
 Despite the claims by Mr. Bennett that "every citizen" would be given a score, the NSO system is only capable of analyzing data for those with mobile phones, approximately only 70% of Israel's population.
 Communities where these devices aren't present, notably including some Ultra-Orthodox communities where transmission rates are significantly higher than the rest of the population, would require additional government efforts to monitor and treat patients.

-NSO GROUP DOCUMENTARY:
+WATCH NOW: NSO GROUP DOCUMENTARY: